When you no longer need to hide to belong

 That being visible doesn’t mean losing softness.

-That expressing your truth doesn’t mean you stop belonging.
+Expressing your truth doesn’t mean you stop belonging.

 Your light doesn’t threaten connection — it deepens it.